AmanSaxena25849/NoteMagnet/README.md

 - [FontAwesome](https://fontawesome.com/) for awesome fonts and icons.
 - [Icon8](https://icons8.com/) for awesome icons.
-- All contributors who have helped or will help build and improve AtmosphereAI.
+- All contributors who have helped or will help build and improve NoteMagnet.